enderandpeter/FSND-capstone/readme.md

    The credentials for a Machine-to-Machine test application are recommended.
    * `TEST_CA_USER`, `TEST_CA_PASS` - Credentials for the test Casting Assistant user
 2. Run `python test_app.py`

+## Users

+User authentication, and authorization are managed by Auth0.

+Currently, if you registered a new account, you'd still not access anything without a role with permissions.
+These are manually attributed for the time being, so the Postman collection will contain JWTs that can be used in the frontend.
+Also, there are test credentials available for each role, which are used in the tests to obtain access tokens from the Machine-to-Machine test application.

+### Permissions

+These permissions are in the `permissions` property of the JWT payload, as you might expect.

+#### Casting Assistants

+* *get:actors*